morarupasukaru/devdocs/frontend/TypeScript.md

   * [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases)
     allow to create a new name for a type
   * [union types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types)
-    allow to accept a given variable to be a of dedicated list of types (more restrictive than [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any))
+    allow to accept a given variable to be a value of dedicated list of types (more restrictive than [any](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any))
   * [string literal types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types)
     allow you to specify the exact value a string must have (enum-like);